FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R24

 We have now pulled the changes from the central repository and merged them with the changes in our repository.
-As hg warns u, do not forget to commit.
+As hg warns you, do not forget to commit.

 ..
 L25